 This project belongs to the community as much as it does to me (literally; it’s open source) and I would like to thank everyone who has pledged their support and lent advice.
 There have been many nights where I’d be up until the early morning and have nothing to show for it in the morning but a piece of paper with diagrams and formulae scribbled on it in black pen.
 And I’d do it all again in a heartbeat.
 I’m absolutely proud of Labrador, and hope that I’ll be able to deliver even more in the future.

 EspoTek currently consists of a single engineer.
 My name is Chris Esposito and I graduated from Monash University in 2016 with a Bachelor of Electrical and Computer System Engineering (hons).
 I code out of my bedroom and dream of creating a world where technology is democratized.
 I have an interest in languages (both human and computer) and programming anything that you’re not supposed to.
-If Labrador is a success, the plan is to grow EspoTek into an organisation that will help the maker movement flourish.
+If Labrador is a success, the plan is to grow EspoTek into an organization that will help the maker movement flourish.

 The open source software.
 It has been built from the ground up to be easier and nicer to use than anything else that exists today.
 It runs at 60FPS on single core machines, instantly zooms in and out of a data stream that records at a constant 750ksps and lets you control an entire scope interface with a couple of mouse gestures.